- 1-1/2 cups sugar

 - 3/4 cup chopped walnuts

-- In a large bowl, combine the flour, sugar, baking soda, salt, cinnamon, nutmeg, baking powder and cloves.
-In another large bowl, whisk the pumpkin, water, eggs and oil.
-Stir into dry ingredients just until moistened.
+- In a large mixing bowl, combine the sugar, pumpkin, water, oil and eggs; mix well.
+Combine the flour, baking soda, salt, cinnamon, nutmeg, baking powder and cloves; add to the pumpkin mixture.
+Beat on low speed just until moistened.
 Fold in apples and walnuts.

-- Pour into a greased 9x5-in. loaf pan.
-Bake at 325° for 1-1/2 to 1-3/4 hours or until a toothpick inserted in the center comes out clean.
-Cool for 10 minutes before removing from pan to a wire rack to cool.
-Yield: 1 loaf (12 slices).
+- Pour into a greased 9-in. x 5-in. loaf pan.
+Bake at 325° for 1-1/2 to 1-3/4 hours or until a toothpick inserted near the center comes out clean.
+Cool for 10 minutes before removing from pan to a wire rack.
+Yield: 1 loaf.

 Reviews forChunky Apple Pumpkin Bread